cloudfoundry/cf-java-client/cloudfoundry-maven-plugin/README.md

 > The parameters **username**, **password** and **target** don't have default values and you are required to provide them.

 # Samples

-## Prerequisite

-In order to deploy the following samples, please ensure that within your Cloud Foundry enivronment, you have setup a RabbitMQ service:

-	$ vmc create-service rabbitmq --name myRabbitService

 ## Deploying a Stand-alone Spring Application